Book Club Guide for Amphibian

 Suggested questions and prompts

-In what ways did the girlhood described in Amphibian resonate with your own coming-of-age and adolescence?
-Did it bring up unexpected memories?
+In what ways did the girlhood described in Amphibian resonate or contrast with your own coming-of-age and adolescence?

 The novel deals with the challenges and failures of sex education—both that which is formally given by schools and informally received from parents, friends, and culture.
-Do you think the sex education you received was adequate?
-When did you first learn about sex?
+Do you think the sex education Sissy received was adequate?
 How do you think sex education for young people could be improved?

 In the novel, Sissy navigates her first experiences of desire but also of intimacy with someone outside of her family.
 How are these two feelings differentiated and muddied?

 Sissy’s experience of pleasure changes from the beginning of the novel—when she delights in the touch of the grass on her skin and takes joy in what she later learns is an orgasm—to the end of the book, when she understands how these pleasures are socially conditioned.
-How did this journey make you feel?
-What do you think about the presence or, indeed, absence of female pleasure in conversations around sex?
+What is your interpretation of this journey?
+What does it say about the presence or, indeed, absence of female pleasure in conversations around sex?

 Sissy and Tegan’s friendship is as intense as a first love.
-Did you have a friendship like this in your life?
+What is it that draws Sissy to Tegan?

 Kevin is also still a child when he meets Sissy.
 How would you characterize what happens between them?
 What issues of consent does this and other episodes in the book bring up?

 Mou is an unconventional, troubled, but deeply loving mother.
 By the end of the book, how did you feel about her choices?
+How does the depiction of Mou compare to that of Brenda?
 The book is full of relationships between mothers and daughters across generations.
 What do these multi-generational ties add to the story and to our understanding of the characters?

 There is a ritual at the heart of the novel.
 Why do you think this ritual becomes so important to Sissy?
 Do you think there should be coming-of-age rituals in contemporary culture that help girls define for themselves when they are ready for womanhood?
 What could these entail?

-Looking at the titles for the five sections of the novel—”preparation,” “cleansing,” “separation,” “the passage,” and “rebirth”—what do these mean to you?
+Looking at the titles for the five sections of the novel—”preparation,” “cleansing,” “separation,” “the passage,” and “rebirth”—what do you interpret these to mean?

 The book follows Sissy through puberty, but she goes through another less conventional metamorphosis at the same time.
 What did this transformation represent to you?
 Is it real or imagined?
 Does it matter?